alexbatashev/pi_reproduce/doc/theory_of_operation.md

 string with terminating `\0` is stored in the arguments data, and the size of the data block will be equal to `sizeof` of other arguments + length of the string.

+### Handling multithreading

+`pi_reproduce` records traces per each thread.
+To be able to reliably distinguish between thread, the tool injects a library, that intercepts `pthread_create` function and assigns each thread a unique name.
+The first thread is always named `main`.
+On thread creation, newly thread is assigned name in format `<current_thread_name>_n`, where `n` is the index number of the thread, started by current thread.
+For each thread a file with thread name is created.
+When printing, `prp` tool can either show traces per thread, or sort records by API call time.

 ### Device images